 Hubstaff Talent is a growing remote jobs marketplace with thousands of job postings.
-You can sort them by skill, job type, pay rate, and experience level, among other filters.
+You can sort them by skill, job type, pay rate and experience level, among other filters.

 Idealist doesn’t exclusively cater to remote jobs, but it does have a handy “remote results only” filter.
 By checking this option, you’ll see remote opportunities from NGOs and nonprofits all over the world.

-Check out Idealist if you want to know how to find a work from home job in a socially conscious organization with a focus on education, activism, economic development, or another social issue.
+Check out Idealist if you want to know how to find a work-from-home job in a socially-conscious organization with a focus on education, activism, economic development or another social issue.

 You can find a variety of projects and part-time work on Upwork.
 To use the site, you’ll need to create a profile and submit proposals for projects.
 After you complete a project, the employer will leave feedback on your profile.
 Having a good reputation on the site will make you a stronger candidate for future projects.

 Fiverr chose its name because it features projects that pay anywhere from $5 and up.
 You’ll need to fill out a profile with your skills and experience.
 If you have a special skill, you can also post a service, like “I will design an outstanding logo“ or “I will help you with your online dating profile.”